 The idea of the feedback between physical, and virtual or the actual and fictional underscores the statement that virtuality resides not merely in its insistence on the dynamic nature of actualization but in its conception of creativity as a two-way process.
 (Ryan, Marie-Laure, 2015).
-In this project virtual, involves a mental operation that leads from the here and now and the solidly embodied of the actual performance-space, to the timeless, multiple, versatile, repeatable, immaterial, and morphologically fluid of the narrative.

 What different narratives could be mediated when multiple media converge with VR technologies?

-Experimentation – Technical features
+Biofeedback / Technical features

 The participant becomes the epicenter of the performance because his embodied data and his movement in space affect the VR world and the narrative that he constructs.

 In order to use these sensors, we had to find a way to attach them in the participants’ bodies.
 Therefore, we manufactured adjustable vests tonsecure all the hardware components.
 Each vest has an Arduino board that communicates the unity with wifi.
 The main participant wears a heartbeat sensor, a custom respiratory belt that measures the breath and a GSR which captures the conductivity of the skin.
 The two observers wear a vest with a heartbeat sensor attached on.

 The performance is this back and forth relationship between these moments of the plot and the unseen effect in the participant’s body.